_ [Contents]

 Copyright © 2006 jsd

-The purpose of this note is to provide a simple introduction to Clifford algebra, also known as geometric algebra.
+The purpose of this section is to provide a simple introduction to Clifford algebra, also known as geometric algebra.
 I assume that you have at least some prior exposure to the idea of vectors and scalars.
 (You do not need to know anything about matrices.)

-For a discussion of why Clifford algebra is useful, see section 3.
+For a discussion of why Clifford algebra is useful, see section 1.

 This document is also available in PDF format.
 You may find this advantageous if your browser has trouble displaying standard HTML math symbols.

-1.1 Visualizing Scalars, Vectors, Bivectors, et cetera
+2.1 Visualizing Scalars, Vectors, Bivectors, et cetera

 In addition to scalars and vectors, we will find it useful to consider more-general objects, including bivectors, trivectors, et cetera.
 Each of these objects has a clear geometric interpretation, as summarized in figure 1.